Table of Contents

 2. What is an affirmation ?

-Affirmations are positive statements can be repeated mentally.
+Affirmations are positive statements that can be repeated mentally.
 They can help to overcome negativity, build self-confidence and start seeing positive changes in ourselves, overall.
 By taking affirmations regularly we start thinking and acting differently.
 To enhance their effectiveness, some other aspects such as visualisation, breathing exercises, meditation, conscious life changes, setting some specific goals, etc. are also used.

 The following are some aspects to keep in mind when framing positive affirmations.